onigoetz/docker-events-stats/README.md

 # Docker Event Listener

+> This is an experiment and I don't intend to add more features to it

 A Java application that monitors Docker events, specifically tracking "pull" and "run" events, and logs image details including name and size.

 ## Features